peterthoeny/rest-file-io/README.md

   - Example: http://localhost:8070/api/1/file/lock/tmp/test.csv?action=lock
   - return if ok:    `{ "data": 1, "error": "" }`
   - return if error: `{ "data": 0, "error": "Lock already exists for <fileName>" }`
-  - In case there is a existing stale lock: Break lock if it is older than defined in `rest-file-io.conf.lockBreak` setting, default 60 sec
+  - In case there is a existing stale lock: Break lock if it is older than defined in `lockBreak` setting, default 60 sec
-  - In case there is a existing valid lock: Wait up to the time defined in `rest-file-io.conf.lockWait` setting, default 2.5 sec; an error is returned if not able to acquire a lock within that time
+  - In case there is a existing valid lock: Wait up to the time defined in `lockWait` setting, default 2.5 sec; an error is returned if not able to acquire a lock within that time
 - Unlock file endpoint: `GET /api/1/file/lock/<directoryID>/<fileName>?action=unlock`
   - Example: http://localhost:8070/api/1/file/lock/tmp/test.csv?action=unlock
   - return if ok:    `{ "data": 0, "error": "" }`